adamaaronson/random-python-scripts/README.md

 Run the script to see the entire collection of English homomorses.

+## LetterBoxed

+`LetterBoxed.py` is a solver for Sam Ezersky's online puzzle [Letter Boxed](https://www.nytimes.com/puzzles/letter-boxed).
+The rules of the puzzle can be seen [here](https://i.imgur.com/41apwQx.png).
+This script takes one command line argument, namely a twelve-letter string consisting of each side of the Letter Boxed square.
+The order of sides or letters within a side doesn't matter, as long as letters within a side are consecutive in the input.
+The script outputs every possible two-word solution using the `enable1.txt` word list.
+This word list may vary from the one Sam uses, but it should still output one or more valid solutions whenever possible.

 ## WordList OneLook

 `WordListOneLook.py` takes in a wordlist text file and a pattern of letters, and it outputs every word in the wordlist